CalPlug/python-raven/README.md

 1) Log into the Calit2 MQTT server(cpmqtt1) using the following credentials:
 2) Open the mongo shell
 3) Enter command "use pulses"
-4) Enter "db.InstantaneousDemandTest.find()" to see all records.
+4) Enter "db.InstantaneousDemandTest.find()" to see all records posted from the Meter to SQL to MQTT add-on.
+Enter "db.InstantaneousDemandTest1.find()" to see all records posted from the direct Meter to MQTT script.
 5) Refer to MongoDB documentation for a list of commands to access specific records

 # Meter to SQL script (run.py)